SOCCA Policy

 Retention of highly trained workers is important for departmental finances.
 For an organization, the cost of physician burnout can range from $500,000 to more than $1 million per doctor.
 This estimate includes recruitment, sign-on bonuses, lost billings and onboarding costs for replacement physicians.19

-* Since the document has neither been presented to nor approved by either the ASA Board of Directors or House of Delegates, it is not an official or approved statement or policy of the Society.
+* This statement received support with qualification from the ASA.
+Since the document has neither been presented to nor approved by either the ASA Board of Directors or House of Delegates, it is not an official or approved statement or policy of the Society.
 Variances from the recommendations contained in the document may be acceptable based on the judgment of the responsible anesthesiologist.

 References: